julienrbrt/ut_bitinc_project/README.md

 #### Analysis

-`tx2db` will call that analysis script to start the generation of the reports.
+`tx2db` will call the analysis scripts to start the generation of the reports.
 The analysis is performed in R.

 Generate the report manually